productgang/datasift-sublime-text/README.md

 Installation
 ------------

-Just copy the DataSift directory into your Sublime Text packages directory located in ~/.config/sublime-text-2/Packages/.
+Just copy the `DataSift` directory found inside the `datasift-sublime-text` directory into your Sublime Text packages directory located in `~/.config/sublime-text-2/Packages/`.

 To set your API username and key, add them to your user preferences.
 To change the number of interactions retrieved by the Consume Sample command set that in your user preferences.